Published on

 1. Your Mobile Hotspot should now be activated.

-Step 7.
-Connecting Headunit Reloaded to WiFi
+Step 7: Connecting Headunit Reloaded to WiFi for Tablet Car Stereo

 Go into the Headunit Reloaded app and tap on the appropriate icon to connect to the internet via your phone's hotspot.
+The headunit reloaded settings should now be properly configured.

-You don't need internet access directly on the tablet, however the internet connection must be active on your phone, as the device is used as an access point for the tablet where Android Auto navigation works.
+You don't need internet access directly on the tablet, however the internet connection must be active on your phone, as the device is used as an access point for the Android car tablet where Android Auto navigation works.

 Best car launchers for Android